Paulo Francis: Early life and career (1930–64)

-On the Eve of the military dictatorship and after: Radical journalism and fiction-writing (1964–79)
+Radical journalism and fiction-writing (1964–79)

 During the late 1950s and early 1960s, Francis worked mostly as a culture and literary critic.
 Between 1959 and 1962, he was an editor (alongside Nahum Sirotsky) of the culture magazine Senhor, a literary magazine praised for the quality of its contributors as well as for its innovative graphic design, which was created by Bea Feitler.
 There, Francis published stories by writers who were little-known at the time, such as Clarice Lispector and Guimarães Rosa.

 In the climate of heated, polarized political debate that characterized the early Cold War era in Brazil, Francis styled himself a Trotskyist.
 Although he was never a member of the various Trotskyist organizations existing at the time, he was a friend of various former members of the 1930s Brazilian section of the International Left Opposition, such as Mário Pedrosa and Edmundo Moniz.
 It was as a maverick, non-Stalinist, Left-leaning intellectual that he was invited in 1963 to write a political column in the Leftist Vargoist paper Última Hora, where he became known for his radical views.
 In his articles, he advocated for a nationalist Left-reformist agenda (land and franchise reforms and the strengthening of foreign investment controls), advising the Left to support the João Goulart government by means of a strategy of pressure "from below", banking on the grassroots mobilization of the broad masses against what he saw as a mostly reactionary Parliament.
 He supported a radical populism that would eventually break the framework of parliamentary inaction and introduce radical reformation.
 Although sympathetic to the reformist agenda of the João Goulart government, Francis had misgivings about the President's position, as in his view Goulart "demanded the impossible in institutional terms: to ask from a Congress where conservatives are the ruling force to alter capitalist property relations".

 He professed that he had joined one of the paramilitary "groups of eleven" being organized by maverick leftist leader Leonel Brizola: according to some, he was a treasurer to Brizola's organization.
 Francis suffered political harassment after Goulart's fall in 1964, being eventually banned from the mainstream press.
 In 1967, however, he edited the cultural supplement of Correio da Manhã, a major newspaper that would be wound down by the dictatorship in early 1969.